drkz4ck/Xenoblade-2-Balance-Mod-/README.md

   - [ ] **2x SP Gain;** Exact quantity up to debate.
 Player needs to have chance to fill both Overt and Hidden Driver Affinity Charts throughout the main campaign
   - [ ] **0.75x Exp Gain;**
   - [ ] **0.5x Gold Gain;** Exact quantity up to debate.
 So you can't just buy your way out of difficulty, specaily in early game
-- **Items are more expensive;** Exact quantity up to debate.
+- **Change in Item prices;** Exact quantity up to debate.
 You might actually need to make a choice when buying stuff
-  - [ ] Store deeds values multiplied by x
-  - [ ] Other items values multiplied by y
+  - increase buy price, specially for store deeds
+  - decrease sell price
+  - Reduction of Dev Level discounts

 ## Save File Changes
 -  Time at 00:00:00